MEET THE HNP BOARD

 Leonora Wiener

 Leonora is an executive coach and strategy consultant.
 Until June of 2022, she was the senior vice president, chief operating officer of Consumer Reports.
 At CR, she led the team that delivered a top-to-bottom refresh of the brand, reconnecting the organization to its purpose, changing from a subscription business to a membership model, and creating new products and services that would be relevant for today’s consumer.
-Prior to that, she was the director of communications at the Ford Foundation and executive editor of InStyle magazine.
+Prior to that, she was the director of communications at the Ford Foundation and executive editor of InStyle Magazine.